Lemon2311/IoTFleet.js/README.md

 ## Features
 - Control multiple microcontroller devices from a PC using HTTP requests and JavaScript, but the functionality is abstracted so it works like magic almost...
-- Supports ESP devices, and devices that run microPython
+- Supports ESP devices, and devices that run MicroPython
 - Non-blocking IO.
-Both the javascript library, esp c++ code and microPython code work asynchronous.
+Both the javascript library, the Esp c++ code and MicroPython code work asynchronous.
 - Easy integration with JS libraries like the ones from npm
-- The esp32 c++ async restfull API, and micropython async restfull API can be used with any language
+- The esp32 c++ async restfull API, and MicroPython async restfull API can be used with any language
 - There is also a ui located inside the IO.ui folder that ca be used to control digital/analog IO of multiple devices which is really usefull for testing
 - Actively supports digital & analog IO

 ## Software Requirements
 * Platform.io // to upload the main.cpp file to the Esp. <br> *Note*: Platform.io automatically downloads the EspAsyncWebServer library, when using something else to upload the server code to the Esp the library needs to be installed.
-* Thonny IDE / or any suitable way of running and adding files to the microPython microcontroller
+* Thonny IDE / or any suitable way of running and adding files to the MicroPython microcontroller

 # How to use
 First, download the project by pressing `<>Code` followed by `Download Zip`.